2023 Indigenous Peoples’ Retreat FAQ

-To reach Vallecitos, you will need to drive, carpool or take the shuttle service available (only one departure) at the start and end of the retreat.
+To reach Vallecitos, you will need to drive, carpool or take the Vallecitos arranged shuttle service (only one departure) at the start and end of the retreat.
 There is no alternate form of public transportation to the retreat center (i.e. bus, taxi, or uber).

-We provide one shuttle, free of charge, from the Albuquerque, NM airport departing at 2pm on August 28th.
-The return trip to the airport will arrive at approximately 1pm on September 3rd.
+For this retreat, we provide one shuttle, free of charge, from the Albuquerque, NM airport departing at 2pm on June 18th making one stop in Santa Fe, NM.
+The return trip to the airport will arrive at approximately 1pm on June 24th.

 You can find driving directions to the center here.
 Please know the last half hour to the center is on unpaved forest service road.
-The gate code will be provided via email prior to your arrival date.
+The gate code to enter the property will be provided via email prior to your arrival date.
 Please review your route to Vallecitos on a map BEFORE beginning your trip.
-Follow the directions we provide and do not attempt to take any “shortcuts”, other routes, or rely on Google maps or GPS (both are unreliable and inaccurate in this area).
+Follow the directions we provide exactly and do not attempt to take any “shortcuts”, other routes, or rely on Google maps or GPS (both are unreliable and inaccurate in this area).

 The directions we provide are the safest, most expedient routes to the retreat center.
 If you don’t follow these directions, you risk getting lost in a remote area.
 There is no cell phone service in the mountains of this area.
 In addition, it is not safe to drive in the evening in the mountains because of the danger of elk and deer that regularly cross the roads at that hour.
 Please arrange your schedule so that you arrive safely and on time.